carpentries-incubator/twitter-with-twarc/_episodes/08-analysis-tools.md

 > ## Challenge: Anticipating Sentiment
-> Write Python code that outputs three sets of
+> Write Python code that outputs
-> sentiment values:  gasprices, catsofinsta, capitolriotsrehydrated
+> sentiment values for three of your
+> dataframes.
 > When you output the three values, arrange them in what you guess
 > will be the least positive to most positive sentiment.
+>
+> Please label your output.
+The syntax to pass output
+> into the results cell is `print("String in here ")`.
 >
 > Remember, you need to pass TextBlob a string.
 A list will work:
 > ~~~